 Peterson StroboClip HD – Editor’s Pick

 There’s a good reason why guitar techs and recording studios around the globe choose Peterson’s Strobe tuners – they’re simply the most accurate tuners on the market.
-Not only are they incredibly precise, but their reliability, and sturdy build quality means they outlast almost everything else out there.
+Not only are they incredibly precise, but their reliability and sturdy build quality means they outlast almost everything else out there.
 Yes, they’re expensive, but a Peterson StroboClip HD will give you years of faithful service.

 While simple, the strobing LCD display very quickly got us to pitch.
-It registered the string we were playing almost immediately, and clung on to the sound, meaning less plucking, and faster tuning.
-The display registers to thousandths of a cent, so of course, our tuning was exact in comparison to the digital piano reference.
+It registered the string we were playing almost immediately and clung onto the sound, meaning less plucking and faster tuning.
+The display registers to thousandths of a cent, so of course our tuning was exact in comparison to the digital piano reference.

 D’Addario Eclipse

-Easy to read display and simple operation in a low cost package
+Easy-to-read display and simple operation in a low-cost package.

-The Eclipse tuner features a rectangular, vertically oriented display, which we found to be better than many of the square designs available in the budget end of the range.
-It provided a really clear view, with intelligent use of the available space, which made it easy to tune without squinting to see.
+The Eclipse tuner features a rectangular, vertically-oriented display, which we found to be better than many of the square designs available in the budget end of the range.
+It provided a really clear view with intelligent use of the available space, which made it easy to tune without squinting to see.

-The screen isn’t the brightest that we tested, but we were still able to read the display in sunny, outdoor settings, and it was still readable, even in complete darkness.
-It has a 3 axis hinge, rather than a ball and socket, so while not quite as maneuverable as some, we were still able to get it to settle at a good angle, and because it was sturdy and well fitted, it stayed right where we put it.
+The screen isn’t the brightest that we tested, but we were still able to read the display in sunny, outdoor settings and it was still readable even in complete darkness.
+It has a 3-axis hinge, rather than a ball-and-socket, so while not quite as maneuverable as some, we were still able to get it to settle at a good angle.
+And because it was sturdy and well-fitted, it stayed right where we put it.

-One gripe about its build quality is that the battery cover is quite easily knocked off, and when that happens, the spring loaded button battery tends to go flying!
+One gripe about its build quality is that the battery cover is quite easily knocked off, and when that happens, the spring-loaded button battery tends to go flying!

 The sharp and flat cent markers are different colors, with the flat indication at the bottom (green) and sharp up top (red).
 The note that it recognizes is displayed in the middle, and the cent markers disappear when you’re at pitch.

-It registered notes fairly quickly, so while we managed to get the guitar in tune it did take the longest of any of the tuners on test.
+It registered notes fairly quickly, so while we managed to get the guitar in tune, it did take the longest of any of the tuners on test.
 The instructions don’t actually specify the scale that the cent markers are on, but when we managed to tune up to what it recognized as the correct pitch, we found it to be accurate in comparison with the reference digital piano.

 Verdict: A solid performer overall, the D’Addario Eclipse Clip On Tuner did exactly what we needed it to do.
 It wasn’t quite as fast as some of the more premium examples like the Korg Sledgehammer or the Peterson StroboClip, but it tuned just fine.
-This is a great “throw it in the gig bag” tuner, and it comes in at a price that makes it affordable to replace if it ever gets lost or broken.
+This is a great “throw it in the gig bag” tuner, and it comes at a price that makes it affordable to replace if it ever gets lost or broken.

-Snark Rechargeable Clip On Tuner
+Snark Rechargeable Clip-on Tuner

-A no compromise tuner with rechargeable power
+A no-compromise tuner with rechargeable power.

-It offered simple, one button operation, but didn’t have as many features as some of the other tuners.
-In fact, this is simply a chromatic tuner – it isn’t pre loaded with tuners for specific instruments or alternative tunings.
+It offered simple, one-button operation, but didn’t have as many features as some of the other tuners.
+In fact, this is simply a chromatic tuner.
+It isn’t pre-loaded with tuners for specific instruments or alternative tunings.
 This isn’t necessarily a bad thing, as some players just want the simplicity of a chromatic tuner.

-How do Clip On Guitar Tuners Work?
+How Do Clip-on Guitar Tuners Work?

 For this reason, you can tune an unplugged acoustic guitar in a crowded room in the same time frame as you could in a silent recording booth.